camilavargasp/main-fisheries-chile/README.md

 Besides the document you are now reading, the project contains the following folders:

 1) **raw_databases**: contains all the databases that were used to elaborate the estimates for scope 1, 2 and 3.
 This folder also contains a document called *metadata_raw_databases.xlsx* that provides an overview of each database contained in the raw_databases folder.
-The different databases are organized in folders named based on their source.
+The different databases are organized in folders named based on their source and topic.

 2) **reports**: includes all the reports that were used to generate estimates for scope 1, 2 and 3.
 It also contains a document called *metadata_reports.xlsx* that provides an overview for each report contained in the reports folder.
-The different reports are organized in folders named based on their source.
+The different reports are organized in folders named based on their source and topic.

 3) **scripts**: this folder contains two folders, (i) *cleaning_data* which containes the scripts to generate each clean database starting from the raw databases, (ii) *scopes*, which containes three *.Rmd* documents, one for each empirical scope of the project.
 Each one of these documents explains step by step how information from clean databases and reports was combined to generate the assessment for each scope.
 There is also a *.pdf* document for each scope that provides a more readable version of the script and results.